Contact us Our landline is currently out of order. You can still get in touch via email or our mobile number.

 • The flat file and Carborundum stone are used to file out areas of damage prior to peening.

-• The Carborundum stone is also used to quickly sharpen the very edge of the blade, where it has pressed against the pillar of the jig, before returning to your standard finer field stone.
+• The Carborundum stone is also used to quickly sharpen the very edge of the blade, where it has pressed against the pillar of the jig, before returning to your standard finer field stone when out scything.
+Whilst tempting to use the finer natural stone you may already have, you really need something with a bit more bite like this Carborundum to carry out the task effectively and in a timely manner.

 • The ear defenders are to protect your hearing.
 Peening makes a repeated percussive sound that could cause damage to your hearing over time.
 We encourage everyone to wear ear defenders when peening, especially those who are peening regularly.